usdigitalresponse/project-papua/README.md

 ## Features

-- Generates a custom form from a json config doc provided by the state.
+- Generates a custom form from a yaml config doc provided by the state.
 - Validated form data is stored in S3 as json.
 - A transform function converts the json to csv and re-uploads, in batches.
 - The state writes a script to load the converted s3 into whatever environment they need.